 Within Phase 3, the objective of scoping is to first determine whether information developed in Phase 2's assessment is significant enough to trigger consideration of changes to a management action or a monitoring and/or research program, and, if so, to determine the resources needed to implement the change.
-Scoping via structured decision-making will involve operators and scientists from the Implementing Entities with input from participating science and stakeholder groups.
+Scoping via SDM will involve operators and scientists from the Five Agencies with input from participating science and stakeholder groups.
 Through scoping dialogue, experts, stakeholders and agency managers seek to develop a common interpretation and understanding of the monitoring and research products.
-If, through structured decision-making, it is determined that a change in a management action is appropriate, the group will then develop options or approaches to modify the management action to more effectively achieve its desired objectives.
+If, through SDM, it is determined that a change in a management action is appropriate, the group will then develop options or approaches to modify the management action to more effectively achieve its desired objectives.

 The primary products envisioned for Phase 3 are written proposals for adjustment of management actions that will describe the anticipated effects of the recommended management change on listed species and water supply reliability and describe the actions necessary to implement said change.
-Following this Program, these proposals will include input from stakeholders gained during the scoping process.
-Further, because the issues that trigger written proposals for management adjustments may have far-reaching effects, participation by Agency managers is a necessity during Phase 3, Peer review of proposed management actions and their scientific basis will be essential prior to making any decisions related to recommendations for a major management adjustment.
+Following this Framework, these proposals will include input from stakeholders gained during the scoping process.
+Further, because the issues that trigger written proposals for management adjustments may have farreaching effects, participation by Agency managers is a necessity during Phase 3, Peer, Peer review of proposed management actions and their scientific basis will be essential prior to making any decisions related to recommendations for a major management adjustment.

 A critical element of Phase 3 will be to communicate the results of implemented actions, research, and monitoring to policy makers, managers, stakeholders, the scientific community, and the public, so that they can understand and evaluate progress toward addressing uncertainties and respond as necessary.
-With input from CSAMP and the IEP, the IICG will prepare communications from time to time, as needed, and develop materials regarding adaptive management and monitoring matters for communication with a broader range of interests as part of the scoping process.
-The IICG will ensure that study products are unbiased and explicitly and evenhandedly deal with uncertainty and disagreement in the analysis and interpretation, and that opposing points of view are clearly and evenhandedly presented in materials presented to stakeholders, external review bodies, and the public.
-To facilitate this understanding, the IICG, with the assistance of the CSAMP process, and IEP will develop reports that serve the following purposes.
+With the guidance of the CSAMP, IEP, and the IICG the Five Agencies will prepare communications from time to time, as needed, and develop materials regarding adaptive management and monitoring matters for communication with a broader range of interests as part of the scoping process.
+The Five Agencies will ensure that study products are unbiased and explicitly and evenhandedly deal with uncertainty and disagreement in the analysis and interpretation, and that opposing points of view are clearly and evenhandedly presented in materials presented to stakeholders, external review bodies, and the public.
+To facilitate this understanding, the Five Agencies, with the assistance of the CSAMP process, IEP, and IICG will develop reports that serve the following purposes.

-- Provide the necessary data and information to demonstrate that the current BiOps and CESA authorizations and those for the CWF being properly implemented. - Identify the effect of current operations and those with CWF on covered species and the effectiveness of the conservation measures and mitigation. - Disclose planned annual and long-term science priorities and programs and the synthesis of the information developed through the science program and their relevance to project operations and the requirements of the BiOps and CESA authorizations. - Document actions taken under the adaptive management program (e.g., process, decisions, changes, results, or corrective actions). - Disclose issues and challenges concerning implementation under current BiOps and CESA authorizations and those for the CWF and identify potential modifications or amendments that would increase the likelihood of success.
+- Provide the necessary data and information to demonstrate that the current BiOps and CESA authorizations and those for the CWF being properly implemented. - Identify the effect of current operations and those with CWF on covered species and the effectiveness of the conservation measures and mitigation. - Disclose planned annual and long-term science priorities and programs and the synthesis of the information developed through the science program and there relevance to project operations and the requirements of the BiOps and CESA authorizations. - Document actions taken under the adaptive management program (e.g., process, decisions, changes, results, or corrective actions). - Disclose issues and challenges concerning implementation under current BiOps and CESA authorizations and those for the CWF and identify potential modifications or amendments that would increase the likelihood of success.